rszymkiewicz/Comparison_of_Mappers/4_Quality_Preparations_Trimmomatic.md

 # Quality Preparations - Trimming of Adapters and Low Quality Sequences

-After assessing the inital quality of our sequencing samples we must take the appropriate steps to improve the quality of each sample to aid in sequence analysis.
+After assessing the initial quality of our sequencing samples we must take the appropriate steps to improve the quality of each sample to aid in sequence analysis.
 We will now quality trim our samples using a bioinformatic tool called ***Trimmomatic***.

 ## Trimmomatic
 **Trimmomatic** is a command line read trimming tool developed by the Usadel lab for both single-end and paired-end sequence data.
 Our sample set contains paired-end sequences indicated by R1 (forward strand) and R2 (reverse stand).
 In our case, we will use the paired-end features for trimming our sample set.
 A python script will be used to run trimmomatic on all samples of our data set and can be found at the bottom of the page.